 “What’s that awful smell?”
 Emma asked.

 They ran back to where their parents were waiting.

 “What did you make of it?”
 Oliver’s dad asked.

-“I only hunt monsters I can hear and see and smell,” Oliver said.
+“I only hunt monsters I can smell and see and hear,” Oliver said.
 “If they are in a museum their time has come and gone.
-There’s nothing for me to do here, dad.
+There’s nothing for me to do here.
 Can we go back to gone fishing?”

-“Let’s go, bud,” his father said, shepherding everybody into the Jeep, giving it gas, and rambling away on the state road to the next corner of God’s country.
-Oliver and Emma sang “Take Me Home, Country Roads” out the back windows, even though they weren’t sure of most of the lyrics, leaving the Green Monster to his own devices.
+“Let’s go, bud,” his father said, shepherding everybody into the Jeep, giving it gas, and going down the state road to the next corner of the Mountain State.
+Oliver and Emma sang “Thank God I’m a Country Boy,” making up most of the lyrics as they rolled along.